Tips for Getting Your Cleaning Deposit Back

 Hire Help

-If you don’t really have the time to do the cleaning yourself, consider hiring professional help.
+If you don’t have the time to clean yourself, consider hiring professional help.
 It can be surprisingly affordable to hire a service such as a professional carpet cleaner.
-It will certainly cost less to hire someone yourself that what the landlord would charge you.
+It will certainly cost less to hire someone yourself than what the landlord would charge you.

 Conclusion

 When all is said and done, these are some great tips for getting your cleaning deposit back.
-That money is definitely not insignificant, and it should be on your mind as you’re approaching your move out date.
+That money is not insignificant, and it should be on your mind as you’re approaching your move-out date.
 Clean up beforehand and receive a full refund on the deposit!

 Moving Tips